 The researcher archives their work in accordance with the principal investigator’s guidelines and all working copies are destroyed.

-The researcher follow the signed agreement on publication procedures, co-authors etc. For information on defining the role of authors and contributors see:
+The researcher follow the signed agreement on publication procedures, co-authors etc.

 13. New research topic

 A new research topic always requires a new application, even if the data has already been provided.
 Disclosed data may only be used for the research topic the application applies to and data may only be kept as long as needed for this purpose.
 A new research topic therefore requires a new ethical permit and a new application to the registry/CPUA.